dh3968mlq/historicaldate/README.md

    * Can specify birth and death dates of persons
    * Support for easily displaying timelines of events using *Plotly*...
    * ... which gives basic interactivity: zoom, pan, hovertext and hyperlinks
-   * Some useful data files held in the repository
+   * A few example data files are held in the repository

 ## Input file format